STATEMENT OF FAITH on sound doctrine and beliefs:

 I Pet 2:25 For you were as sheep going astray; but are now returned to the Shepherd and Bishop of your souls.

-disease dont separate you from the Lord: sin does) He certainly could have included sicknesses and
+disease do not separate you from the Lord: Sin does.
+He certainly could have included sicknesses and

 diseases in this text.
-He didnt, by choice.
-You dont go astray by being sick.
+He didn't, by choice.
+You do not go astray by being sick.
 (I Cor.
 15:3 says, Christ

 Another interpretation is that the stripes mentioned in I Peter 2:24 is talking about the scourging Jesus